marielouisety/IT-5103N-Advanced-Mobile-Software-Development/README.md

 **Debug & Polish:** Spend 5 minutes fixing any iOS bugs (e.g., dark mode support for Spotify vibe).
 **Cross-Platform Check:** Run npx react-native run-android to ensure Android still works.
 **Submit:** Push changes to GitHub.
 Include a screenshot/video of the app running on iOS simulator/device + a 1-paragraph reflection (e.g., "What iOS-specific changes did you make?").

+Final Output:

+---

+## Week 6 Activity 2: Enhancing Your React Native App with Location-Based Map Features

+Objective: Extend your existing React Native app to include real-time location tracking and interactive map features using react-native-geolocation-service and react-native-maps. <br>
+Instructions:
+1. **Integrate Map into Existing App** <br>
+Add react-native-geolocation-service and react-native-maps to your current React Native project to display the user's real-time location on a map.
+Incorporate custom markers for at least three mock points of interest (e.g., nearby landmarks or virtual checkpoints) relevant to your app’s theme.
+2. **Enhance with Map Controls and Geofencing** <br>
+Add zoom and pan controls to your map for better user interaction.
+Implement geofencing to trigger alerts when the user enters or leaves predefined mock regions (e.g., a 100-meter radius around a marker) using react-native-geolocation-service for location monitoring.
+3. **Customize Map Appearance** <br>
+Apply a custom map style (e.g., dark mode, retro, or high-contrast theme) to enhance your app’s visual design.
+Use a JSON style configuration compatible with react-native-maps (e.g., from Mapbox or similar providers).
+4. **Test Cross-Platform** <br>
+Test location tracking, map controls, and geofencing functionality on both iOS and Android devices.
+Verify performance across different device types (e.g., phone and tablet) to ensure responsiveness.
+5. **Documentation and Submission** <br>
+Capture a screenshot of your map displaying markers and the custom style.
+Write a brief note (3–4 sentences) describing the implemented map features and any challenges faced.
+Submit your updated code, screenshot, and note.